SystemsGenetics/GEMmaker/README.md

 ### Remote Example
 If you wish to use GEM-maker to download all or some of your fastq files from NCBI, you would also need to include an REMOTE\_IDs.txt file.
 An example of such a file is located in "./GEM-maker/examples/".
 You can point GEM-maker to this list by modifying the "remote\_list\_path" parameter in the "nextflow.config" file.

-See the README.md in the "/examples/" directory for more information about running the remote example.
+See the **README.md** in the "/examples/" directory for more information about running the remote example.

 ---

 ## Test using your own data.

 To prepare your own samples for execution you must peform the following:

-- As with the example data set described above, you must edit the netxflow config file and set the **trimmomatic.clip_path** and customize it for execution on a cluster if desired.
+- As with the example data set described above, you must edit the **netxflow.config** file and set the **trimmomatic.clip_path** and customize it for execution on a cluster if desired.

-- For local files, identify a glob pattern that you can add to the "nextflow.config" file that will identify these files.
+- For local files, identify a glob pattern that you can add to the **nextflow.config** file that will identify these files.

-- For files on NCBI, Identify in NCBI SRA the Run IDs of the SRA samples you want to analyze.
-  Run numbers tyipcally start with an SRR or DRR prefix.
+- For files on NCBI, Identify in NCBI SRA the fastq_run_ids of the SRA samples you want to analyze. fastq_run_id numbers typically start with an SRR, ERR or DRR prefix.
-  These sample run IDs must be placed, one per line, in the SRA_IDS.txt file.
+  These sample run IDs must be placed, one per line, in a REMOTE_IDS.txt file.
   These will be downloaded automatically by the program.

 - Download the genome annotation/reference files.
   You must have the following:

   - A FASTA file containing the full genomic sequence (either pseudomolecules or scaffolds).
-Note, if your genome file is extremly large with hundresd of thousands of contigs/scaffolds, you may want to reduce the size of the FASTA file to contain only those contigs/scaffolds with predicted annotated genes.
+Note, if your genome file is extremely large with hundreds of thousands of contigs/scaffolds, you may want to reduce the size of the FASTA file to contain only those contigs/scaffolds with predicted annotated genes.

   - A GTF file containing the gene models.
 Sometimes a genome assembly does not provide a GTF file, but rather provides a GFF file.
 You can convert the GFF file to a GTF file using the **gffread** program of [cufflinks](http://cole-trapnell-lab.github.io/cufflinks/file_formats/), which you may have to download separately.